Tryndable/Fun-Moderation-bot/README.md

 # Fun-Moderation-bot
-a Fun moderation bot that contains 20+ commands and is made with discord.js v12 you can upgrade to discord v13
+a Fun moderation bot that contains 20+ commands and is made with discord.js

  <a href="https://discord.gg/uDyJGDpCw3">Join the community</a><br>